When Should You Remove Snow? Know The Signs

 Some people are gifted enough to naturally take care of mother nature without any additional help, but those who aren’t may need a little more than just putting a little effort into your lawn.
 It makes a big difference if you try to inform yourself of the many lawn care tips we’ve provided for you in this blog!
 Lawn care isn’t a simple job, many homeowners struggle to maintain upkeep for their lawn.
 If you’re one of these people, our lawn care experts at Westside Grounds can help you!
 Contact us today.

 It’s the time of year when lawns are starting to turn a little bit green, and homeowners are getting ready to start mowing and watering their yards.
 However, before you put too much work into your lawn, it’s important to know the warning signs of lawn disease so you can treat it early.
 After all, prevention is better than cure.

-In this article, we’re going to talk about the different factors that contribute to the development of lawn disease, warning signs, how we can treat them, and what we can do to prevent them in the future.
+In this article, we will talk about the different factors that contribute to the development of lawn disease, warning signs, how we can treat them, and how we can prevent them in the future.

 What Is Lawn Disease?

 Right before we start discussing the different signs of lawn disease, it’s important to know what it really is.
 Through this, we can have a much better idea of what we are dealing with on our lawn.
 So, the question is what really is lawn disease?

 In such a short and concise term, lawn disease refers to a plant disorder that is caused by a pathogenic agent, such as a fungus, bacteria, or virus.
 It affects the health of your grass, causing it to yellow, thin out, or even die.
 While some lawn diseases are minor and cause only cosmetic damage, others can seriously affect the ability of grass to photosynthesize or take up nutrients.

 There are numerous factors that contribute to the development of lawn diseases, including: